-From Carolyn and John Jr’s private vows at dusk to Elizabeth and Conrad’s Beverly Hills blowout, and from Dolly and Carl’s stick-it-to-the-label elopement to Ronald and Nancy’s Spring afternoon in the San Fernando Valley.
+From Carolyn and John Jr’s private vows at dusk (image above shared with permission from photographer Dennis Reggie) to Elizabeth and Conrad’s Beverly Hills blowout, and from Dolly and Carl’s stick-it-to-the-label elopement to Ronald and Nancy’s Spring afternoon in the San Fernando Valley.
 Some of them, America’s sweethearts, and others a bit more divisive.
 Nonetheless, these are weddings we look back on with reverence.
 But what makes them special?
 They vary completely in guest count and decorum.
 They could not have been more different in planning processes and post-nuptial publicity.

 Each of these wedding days, though, were held with the freedom in hand to celebrate in whatever way seemed suitable to the soon-to-be newlyweds.
 Each of these “I do”s were, more than anything, boiling over with the eagerness to be further bound to the one they loved.
 Details came secondarily.
 The sense of celebration itself was second nature.